treeplate/depadeka_server/DPDK.md

 - one or two characters representing a piece-orientation combo (^A is upleft, A^ is upright, A_ is downright, _A is downleft, AA is up, A> is right, AV is down, A< is left)
 - w for white or b for black
 - a space
-- a space separated list of squares (top left of piece for white piece, bottom right for black piece, in typical notation of a1 for bottom left, m15 for top right, a0-m0 and a16-m16 being the revival squares, below 0 and above 16 being the cementary)
+- a space separated list of squares (if rotated to up/upright, topleft of piece, in typical notation of a1 for bottom left, m15 for top right, a0-m0 and a16-m16 being the revival squares, below 0 and above 16 being the cementary)